core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 indicated.
 (Note that indication of BERT support obliges neither peer to actually choose to make use of BERT.)

+Implementation note: When indicating a value of the Max-Message-Size option with an intention to enable BERT, the indicating implementation may want to choose a BERT size message it wants to encourage and add a delta for the header and any options that also need to be included in the message.
+Section 4.6 of {{-coap}} adds 128 bytes to a maximum block size of 1024 to arrive at a default message size of 1152.
+A BERT-enabled implementation may want to indicate a BERT block size of 2048 or a higher multiple of 1024, and at the same time be more generous for the size of header and options added (say, 256 or 512).
+Adding 1024 or more however to the base BERT block size may encourage the peer implementation to vary the BERT block size based on the size of the options included, which can be harder to establish interoperability for.

 ## Ping and Pong Messages {#sec-ping}

 In CoAP over reliable transports, Empty messages (Code 0.00) can always be sent and MUST be ignored